 Final Thoughts on Hiking in Cold Weather

 Hiking in cold weather is actually a lot of fun.
 We actually really enjoy hiking in light snow and seeing the terrain covered in snow, especially in the Southwest.
 There is something truly magical about seeing the red rock desert dusted with snow.
 The contrast is simply amazing.

 This is a big change for me.
 When I was in the Army, I hated being out in the snow.
-It was a truly miserable experience and I swore when I got out that I would never willing get out in the snow again.
+It was a truly miserable experience and I swore when I got out that I would never be willing get out in the snow again.